How to improve your customer service agent engagement

 Gamification is the process of using game thinking and game mechanisms to solve problems and engage users.
 When done right, gamification can be an effective and fun way to drive agent motivation and performance.
 The TalentLMS gamification at work survey found that gamification makes 87% of employees more productive, 84% more engaged and 82% happier in the workplace.

-If you decide to implement gamification within your contact centre environment, it’s vital that you set clear goals before you begin: use gamification as a tool for measuring individual performance, encourage a team spirit through healthy competition, make training sessions more interactive and engaging, make the rewards meaningful to the agents and to discuss best practises as a team.
+If you decide to implement gamification within your contact centre environment, it’s vital that you set clear goals before you begin.
+Use gamification as a tool for measuring individual performance and encourage a team spirit through healthy competition.
+Make training sessions more interactive and engaging, with meaningful rewards and the opportunity to discuss best team practices.

 Optimise their workspace